ks465/yii2-utils/documents/columns-action-column.md

    + **title** In dropdown menu it is the title in the selection menu.
 In any case it will be used as the tooltip.
    + **icon** Type of glyphicon to use.
 Class glyphicon will be added automatically.
    It is optional and default is _link_.
    + **action** Name of action in the receiving controller.
-It is optional and default is array key of the item.
+If it is omitted the action name will be the array key, and the default Url creator of the column is used.
+If it is set, the action target should be complete -- no assumption are done.
    + **config** Configuration array which will directly fed into the `Html::a()` config part.
    + **runAsAjax** Whether the related action shoud run as AJAX request or full page reload.